Grandmacore kitchen ideas window with floral café curtains and cozy vintage sink decor

 Even a small corner can become a cozy spot to sit, sip, and slow down.

-If you have even a little extra space, a cozy corner can completely change how your kitchen feels.
+Furthermore, if you have even a little extra space, a cozy corner can completely change how your kitchen feels.

-It gives the room a purpose beyond cooking.
+Specifically, it gives the room a purpose beyond cooking.

 • A small table